-The only responsibility we have is to be happy and do everything in our power to achieve our happiness even if sometimes it implies giving up spending time with our loved ones or going against family expectations.
+The only responsibility we have towards ourselves and others are to be happy! period!
+And we must do everything in our power to achieve our happiness even if sometimes it implies giving up spending time with our loved ones or going against family expectations.
 It also requires making sacrifices.

 It sounds selfish but it isn’t, because if we’re happy, we radiate joy and positive energy to those around us too.
 And we also inspire others to find their own happiness.

 So we ultimately do good to those around us.
 Everyone has a different way to achieve happiness.
 I live to travel, and that’s what I am doing.

 I can’t settle in one place.
 This is what I felt about Cancun, which was the city where I lived for the longest, 7 years.
 I was ok there because I traveled a lot for work and therefore I was distracted! 🙂

 But then I felt the need to pack again.
 For me, traveling is research, change, acceptance, knowledge, and learning.
 But above all, it means openness to the new and a thousand possibilities.